Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

-Value decomposition methods have gradually become popular in the cooperative multi-agent reinforcement learning field.
-However, almost all value decomposition methods follow the Individual Global Max (IGM) principle or its variants, which restricts the range of issues that value decomposition methods can resolve.
-Inspired by the notion of dual self-awareness in psychology, we propose a dual self-awareness value decomposition framework that entirely rejects the IGM premise.
-Each agent consists of an ego policy that carries out actions and an alter ego value function that takes part in credit assignment.
-The value function factorization can ignore the IGM assumption by using an explicit search procedure.
-We also suggest a novel anti-ego exploration mechanism to avoid the algorithm becoming stuck in a local optimum.
+Value decomposition methods have gained popularity in the field of cooperative multi-agent reinforcement learning.
+However, almost all existing methods follow the principle of Individual Global Max (IGM) or its variants, which limits their problem-solving capabilities.
+To address this, we propose a dual self-awareness value decomposition framework, inspired by the notion of dual self-awareness in psychology, that entirely rejects the IGM premise.
+Each agent consists of an ego policy for action selection and an alter ego value function to solve the credit assignment problem.
+The value function factorization can ignore the IGM assumption by utilizing an explicit search procedure.
+On the basis of the above, we also suggest a novel anti-ego exploration mechanism to avoid the algorithm becoming stuck in a local optimum.
 As the first fully IGM-free value decomposition method, our proposed framework achieves desirable performance in various cooperative tasks.